skivis/chrome-tab-switcher/README.md

 You can also configure the switching with following arguments:
 * `--file` is the relative path to your urls json file.
 Defaults to `./urls.json`
-* `--sleep` specifies the time in seconds to wait between tab switches.
+* `--delay` specifies the time in seconds to wait between tab switches.
 Defaults to `10` seconds.